Friday, August 7, 2009

 Behavior therapy is very handy for this purpose.

-The incentive for a man to leave his comfort zone and charm a woman is her expression of pleasure and approval when he responds in a charming way.
+The incentive for a man is a woman's expression of pleasure and approval when he leaves his comfort zone to try and charm her.
 Consistent acknowledgement of what a man does right will evoke more of the same from him, and willingness to go even beyond that to do other things you suggest.
 Expressing satisfaction when he does it right is the key to keeping it going.
+That satisfaction and pleasure as a response to him signals that he's just succeeded in making himself more important to you.

 All men, however, are prone to slip into the selfish modes of their upbringing.
 If they think they can’t be what a woman wants, they will settle for negative attention from a woman and begin to provoke her.
 Often, women can reinforce a bad behavior in a man just by giving him extra attention for it, even if it’s negative attention.
 That’s why negative attention towards men, like nagging or throwing dishes at them, rarely keeps a bad behavior of theirs at bay for very long- it is still a type of attention.
 This is where your honesty about how his behaviors turn you on or off comes in handy, if it’s expressed as an increase or decrease in your interest.